calstar/star-gitbook/tutorials/submitting-reimbursements.md

 ### Step 1 - Submitting a Stage 1 Purchase Request

 Once you have been approved as a member, again, navigate to our CalLink page: [https://callink.berkeley.edu/organization/star/](https://callink.berkeley.edu/organization/star/).
-Click **Manage Organization** in the upper right corner.&#x20;
+You should see the following page:&#x20;

 ![](<../.gitbook/assets/callink-new-layout.png>)